charlesxsh/charlesxsh.github.io/docs/projects/secretary/privacy.md

 We may update this Privacy Policy periodically.
 Any significant changes will be communicated through the App or our official website.
 Your continued use of the App after modifications constitutes acceptance of the updated policy.

 **9. Contact Us**
-If you have any questions about this Privacy Policy, you may contact us at: support@turtlesoup.club
+If you have any questions about this Privacy Policy, you may contact us at: support@mysecretary.one